 - Big Beautiful Woman: La Saraghina, a chubby prostitute.

-- Coming-of-Age Story: Guido must be… what, 40?
-But it still counts, since he looks back on his life and decides he has to change.
+- Coming-of-Age Story: Guido is 43, but it still counts, since he looks back on his life and decides he has to change.

 - Cool Shades: Guido wears them because he is a well known director.

 - Daydream Surprise: Some of the Imagine Spots aren't clearly marked off as imagine spots for a while.
 The opening sequence looks like like Guido stuck in a traffic jam—until he floats up into the sky out of the car.

 - Diegetic Switch: "Ride of the Valkyries" kicks up when Guido is futzing around in his bathroom.
 It's ridiculous enough in that setting, but it gets more bizarre when the film cuts to the garden of an old folks' home and the music is revealed to be coming from a band there.

 - Driven to Suicide: Guido in the press conference.
 Might as well have been a daydream sequence, since he appears again in the next scene.

 - Dunce Cap: Young Guido is punished by the teacher and forced to wear this in class.